 Regardless of the source of compensatory mitigation (mitigation bank, in-lieu fee program, or permittee-responsible), creating, refining, and finalizing a mitigation plan is a multi-step process.
-Overall, the process of developing a mitigation plan can be described as having the following stages: determination of compensatory mitigation source, determination of objectives, site selection, design, determination of credits, other considerations (including development of performance standards and monitoring protocols), and completion (see flowchart and checklist in Appendix B).
+Overall, the process of developing a mitigation plan can be described as having the following stages: determination of compensatory mitigation source(s), determination of objectives, site selection, design, determination of credits, other considerations (including development of performance standards and monitoring protocols), and completion (see flowchart and checklist in Appendix C).
+In addition, it should be noted compensatory mitigation requirements are often determined later in the permit application review process, after the appropriate and practicable avoidance and minimization has been determined.

-4.1 Determination of compensatory mitigation source (also see 33 C.F.R. § 332.3(b)): The preference hierarchy should be used when determining the appropriate source of compensatory mitigation for a given project; however, the Mitigation Rule allows for deviation from the preference hierarchy when using a watershed approach (see language from 33 CFR 332.3(b)(2) excerpted below).
-For permittees who intend to fulfill their compensatory mitigation obligations by securing credits from approved mitigation banks or in-lieu fee programs, their mitigation plans need include only the items described in paragraphs (c)(5) and (c)(6) of this section, and the name of the specific mitigation bank or in-lieu fee program to be used.
-For Permittee-responsible mitigation proposals, plans should include items (c)(2) through (c)(14), as discussed below.
+4.1 Determination of compensatory mitigation source (also see 33 C.F.R. § 332.3(b)): The preference hierarchy should generally be used when determining the appropriate source(s) of compensatory mitigation for a given project.
+However, the preference hierarchy may be overridden in certain cases (see language from 33 CFR §332.3(b)(2) excerpted below).
+For permittees who intend to fulfill their compensatory mitigation obligations by securing credits from approved mitigation banks or in-lieu fee programs, their mitigation plans need include only the items described in §332.4(c)(5) and (6) of the Mitigation Rule, and the name of the specific mitigation bank or in-lieu fee program to be used.
+For permittee-responsible mitigation proposals, plans should include items (c)(2) through (c)(14), as discussed below.